11. Matrices and Other Arraysļ

 ## [2,] integer,11 list,3

-Some elements are not displayed properly, but they are still there.
+Some elements are not displayed correctly, but they are still there.

 is an atomic vector or a list